Anna Goodman (musician)

 Anna Harris Goodman is an American songwriter who was married to Ben Folds from 1987 to 1992.
-She was best friends with Ben since they were school children, and encouraged him to play piano at a young age.
+She was best friends with Folds since they were schoolchildren, and encouraged him to play piano at a young age.
 She was the manager of his band Majosha in the late 1980s and early 1990s.
-They were married at a young age in their early 20s, and often collaborated together on songwriting.
+They were married at a young age in their early 20s, and often collaborated on songwriting.
 She co-wrote several Ben Folds Five songs including: